JackTSully/unet_solar_panel_detection/README.md

 # Solar Rooftop Detection from Publicly Available Satellite Imagery

 ## Acknowledgments
-- The code utilized to train the model is adapted from Erfan Sobhaei's [Solar Panels Image Segmentation](https://www.kaggle.com/code/erfansobhaei/solar-panels-image-segmentation) notebook on Kaggle
+- The code used to train the model is adapted from Erfan Sobhaei's [Solar Panels Image Segmentation](https://www.kaggle.com/code/erfansobhaei/solar-panels-image-segmentation) notebook on Kaggle.

 ## Datasets Used
 - [PV03](https://www.kaggle.com/datasets/salimhammadi07/solar-panel-detection-and-identification)